artisticmedic/olives-peculiar-dream/README.md

      ```
      pip install pygame
      ```

-4. Start the game:
-   - Navigate to the game folder in your command window
-   - Run the game by typing:
+     If these returns an error, try running:
      ```
+     pip3 install pygame
+     ```

+4. Prep the game:
+   - Navigate to the game folder in your command window by...
+      - Right clicking the unzipped game folder
+      - While the menu is open, hold down the opt key, and select the "Copy olives-peculiar-dreamm as pathname" option
+      - In Terminal, type cd and then paste the path name and enter.
+        ```
+        cd the-pasted-path-name
+        ```
+5. Run the game by typing:
+     ```
      python run_game.py
      ```
+     If you installed using pip3, you will need to use python3 instead of python

 ## Game Objective